onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 and required processing.

 In the following sections, we provide options for encoding, serialization and data delivery.
-Agreements between Service Providers and xNF providers determine which encoding, serialization and delivery method to use for particular data sets.
+Agreements between Service Providers and VNF or PNF providers determine which encoding, serialization and delivery method to use for particular data sets.

 .. req::
    :id: R-932071
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MUST
    :impacts: dcae
    :validation_mode: none
    :introduced: casablanca

-   The xNF provider **MUST** reach agreement with the Service Provider on the selected methods for encoding, serialization and data delivery prior to the on-boarding of the xNF into ONAP SDC Design Studio.
+   The VNF or PNF provider **MUST** reach agreement with the Service Provider on the selected methods for encoding, serialization and data delivery prior to the on-boarding of the VNF or PNF into ONAP SDC Design Studio.

 VNF or PNF Telemetry using VES/JSON Model